teerapap/grunt-protractor-runner/README.md

 * Make sure that node can resolve the module with `require()` mechanism.
 See [Module loading from the global folders](http://nodejs.org/api/modules.html#modules_loading_from_the_global_folders) for more information.
 * Run `webdriver-manager update` to install/update selenium driver for global install protractor.

+### Q: Error: Could not find chromedriver at....

+You need to install/update selenium webdriver for protractor.

+* Run `webdriver-manager update` or `node scripts/webdriver-manager-update`

 ## Release History

 * 1.1.3